 junctions [3] and 3 to a local enclave and enclave-accessing stairs.

-The Dacostakade side lacks the open public face of Bilderdijkstraat.
+The Dacostakade side lacks the public open face of Bilderdijkstraat.

 At its north end are the private school and rented Merkelbach workshops.
 Near the block’s centre,